CiscoTestAutomation/pyats/docs/kleenex/usages.rst

 ``kleenex`` module:

 Decoupled
-    running directly via the command-line executable ``kleenex``.
+    running directly via the command-line executable ``pyats clean``.
 This mode allows for independent orchestration & cleaning of your testbed topology, and optionally outputs a resulting testbed YAML file.